ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 * Trust Domain

-The large box represents the internal trust domain of the application that is composed of several workloads.
+The large box represents a trust domain of the application that is composed of several workloads.
 A trust domain may have a more complex internal structure with more workloads, multiple gateways, internal infrastructure, and other services.

 * Workload